ZeppelinBot/Vety/docs/docs/plugins/creating-a-plugin.md

 3. `afterUnload`

 Plugins that are only loaded because another plugin depends on them have `pluginData.loadedAsDependency === true`.
-They still execute hooks, but Knub will skip registering their commands and event listeners.
+They still execute hooks, but Vety will skip registering their commands and event listeners.

 ## Public interfaces